Índice de contenidos

 In this manner, manufacturers demonstrate that both the construction as well as the materials are suitable for this demanding application.
 Only if the cable resists this test satisfactorily can a suitable duration be guaranteed once in service.

 The test consists in subjecting a sample of cable to 30,000 complete cycles of alternate flexion.
 During the test, an electrical current circulates through the conductors of the cable and tension is applied between conductors.

-That is, during the test, the cable is subjected to mechanical, thermal and electrical efforts (due to the flexion, the current and voltage applied).
-For this a test bed is utilized as in the figure.
+During the test, the cable is subjected to mechanical, thermal and electrical efforts.
+For this, a test bed is utilized as in the figure.
 On this bed, the central carriage is mobile and moves in a back-and-forth movement of 1 meter of width, at a speed of 0.33 m/s.
 This means that it makes a complete cycle every 6 seconds

 The diameter of the pulleys, the weights, the intensity and the voltage applied depend on the section and number of conductors.
 These test parameters are defined in norms UNE21027 and UNE 21031.
-For example, a type H07RN-F 3×1.5 cable is tested with 120 mm Ø pulleys, 1.5 kg weights and 16 Amperes per conductor, with a voltage applied of 400 V between conductors and 230 V to ground.
+For example, a type H07RN-F 3×1.5 cable is tested with 120 mm Ø pulleys, 1.5 kg weights and 16 Amperes per conductor.
+Voltage applied of 400 V between conductors and 230 V to ground.

 30,000 CYCLES WITHOUT FAILURE

 All cables suitable for mobile service must exceed 30,000 cycles of alternate flexion without failure.